JohnMatthews26/JS-Project/README.md

 ![alt text](http://res.cloudinary.com/roscoe/image/upload/v1501444952/soccer_wireframe_kcp129.png)

 ## Technologies
-  My initial plan for technologies is the following:
+  The following technologies are used:
   -  Vanilla JS and jquery for the logic of the fireworks
   -  Easel.js and HTML5 Canvas for display.
 Easel.js will be used to create the firework objects and works well with HTML5 Canvas to easily move objects on the canvas by altering the x and y coordinates.